DemonDaddy22/frontend-expert/README.md

 24. [Flatten](./src/components/Flatten/README.md): Write a flatten function that takes in a value and returns a flattened version of that value.
 25. [CorrespondingNode](./src/components/CorrespondingNode/README.md): Write a correspondingNode function that takes in three DOM Elements.
 The first two parameters represent the root nodes of two different DOM trees.
 The third parameter is a node within the first DOM tree.
 26. [Memoize](./src/components/Memoize/README.md): Write a memoize function that takes in a required callback function and an optional resolver function.
 The memoize function returns a memoized version of the callback function.
+27. [CreateDOM](./src/components/CreateDOM/README.md): Write a createDom function that takes in a required root parameter, which is an object representation of a DOM tree's root node or a string representation of a text node.

 <br />
 <br />